mysociety/alaveteli/docs/running/redaction.md

 ## A simple censor rule: hiding a name

-The follow example shows how occurrences of a specific name ("Alice") can be hidden from messages associated with a particular request.
+The following example shows how occurrences of a specific name ("Alice") can be hidden from messages associated with a particular request.
 You can also add censor rules to a user (rather than a request), so any requests they make will have the rules applied.